Kyrgyzstan

 Nevertheless anyone can get alcohol anytime in Kyrgyzstan and the clothing is relatively free.
 Having said that it is not uncommon for women with very open clothing to receive unwanted attention from the local young guys.

-Kyrgyzstan Must Visit Cities
+Kyrgyzstan Must Visit Destinations

 Interesting Facts about Kyrgyzstan